Skip to main content

 Convolution neural network architecture Convolution Neural Network Architecture

-CNN's are good at recognizing patterns, lines, and shapes.
+CNNs are good at recognizing patterns, lines, and shapes.
 The CNN consists of a convolutional layer, pooling layer, and output layer (fully connected layers).
 The image classification models usually contain multiple convolution layers, followed by pooling layers, as additional layers increase the accuracy of the model.
 Learn more about convolutional layers here: Convolutional Neural Networks in Python.

 Recurrent Neural Networks

-Recurrent neural networks (RNN) are different from feed-forward networks as the output of the layer is fed back into input to predict the output of the layer.
+Recurrent neural networks (RNN) are different from feed-forward networks as the output of the layer is fed back into the input to predict the output of the layer.
 This helps it perform better with sequential data as it can store the information of previous samples to predict future samples.
 Learn more at Recurrent Neural Network (RNN) Tutorial: Types & Examples.

 Recurrent neural network architecture Recurrent Neural Network Architecture